NSW and QLD bushfires: Politician Barnaby Joyce slammed for 'disgusting' comment

 "But ecologists are concerned that such high frequencies can have damaging effects on plant and animal species that require longer fire-free intervals to complete their life cycles."

-Prof Bowman said there was debate about the effectiveness of fuel-reduction burning, given that a huge area of landscape needs to be treated.
+Bowman said there was debate about the effectiveness of fuel-reduction burning, given that a huge area of landscape needs to be treated.

 "It is also dangerous work, which carries a risk of destroying houses and infrastructure if the fires escape control."